 An individual who misappropriates a lost item worth more than $950 can face grand theft charges.
 Grand theft can be treated as a misdemeanor or a felony, depending upon the facts surrounding the case.
 Felony charges are more severe than both infractions and misdemeanors in California.

-The Penalties for Misappropriation of Lost Property
+The Penalties for Misappropriation of Property

-- Fines of Up to $250
+- Infraction penalties: Fines of up to $250

 Other Charges Similar to the Misappropriation of Lost Property